f3rno64/aurous-app/README.md

-Project on hold as we move the code base to an HTML5 based interface.
+Project on hold as we move the code base to an HTML5 based interface, we hope to expand the app into a full fledged media client.

 aurrous-app
 ===========